A refinement of a result of Andrews and Newman on the sum of minimal excludants: Introduction

 \end{itemize}

-Instead of summing the minimal excludants over all partitions of $n$, as done by Andrews and Newman in \cite{geaMinexcl2019}, we slightly modify the definition and consider two such sums parity wise (over odd and even minimal excludants separately).
-Thus, for a positive integer $n$, we define the following functions:
+Instead of summing the minimal excludants over all partitions of $n$, as done by Andrews and Newman in \cite{geaMinexcl2019}, we slightly modify the definition and consider two such sums parity-wise (over odd and even minimal excludants separately). \begin{definition} For a positive integer $n$, we define the following functions: